 Parroquia de Novaliches was a thriving agricultural community, until much of the town was razed to the ground during the Katipunan Revolution with the Battle of Novaliches in November 1896; which could be assumed was done the Spanish authorities to teach the people a lesson for supporting the revolutionaries.
 During this battle, a close aide to Andrés Bonifacio (1863-1897) the Katipunan founder, Gen. Luis Malinis was killed.
 After the fire, many of the residents moved on to other towns, as Novaliches would remain a small community until the rebuilding of the Our Lady of Mercy Parish, in 1928.
 During that time, Novaliches was once part of the Rizal Province, until it was annexed to the growing Quezon City in the 1940s.

 The first church of Novaliches was established by the Augustinians in 1856, and was dedicated to the Blessed Sacrament, but was quickly changed to the Nuestra Senora de la Merced (Our Lady of Mercy), with its patron saint brought to the Philippines by the first parish priest of Novaliches, Padre Andres Martin, O.S.A.
-When the church was reconstructed in 1928, the community began to grow once more.
+When the church was reconstructed in 1928, the community began to grow once more and the new church was opened as the Our Lady of Ransom Parish, before revering back to the Our Lady of Mercy Parish.
 And in 2001, the church was officially renamed as the Diocesan Shrine of Our Lady of Mercy.

 However after World War II, development in Novaliches moved slowly, as the population grew from 7000 residents in the late 1940s, to 9000 people in 1960.
 Treated like a far off provincial town, local public buildings and services were slowly being constructed, such as the first rural bank in 1952, the first public library in 1954, the first post office in 1955, the first cinema house (Cinema Lucy) in 1956, and the first health center and fire department in 1957.

 By 1960, there were only 27 industrial and commercial establishments that catered to the needs of the locals, and while others were processing plants that were built to be far from the main city areas of Manila and Quezon City.
-However, a steady migration of new residents started in the late 1960s, when Pres.
-Ferdinand E. Marcos ordered the construction of Commonwealth Avenue, which was then called Don Mariano Marcos Avenue, after the president’s father.
+However, a steady migration of new residents started in the late 1960s, when President Ferdinand Emmanuel Edralin Marcos Sr. (1917-1989), ordered the construction of Commonwealth Avenue, which was then called Don Mariano Marcos Avenue, after the president’s father.

 1856 Diocesan Shrine of Our Lady of Mercy